juliastone0729/test-lida/pages/about.md

 ## About the LIDA Project

-The LIDA Project is part of PSU's ReImagine Initiative.
+The LIDA Project is part of Portland State University's ReImagine Initiative.
 ReImagine PSU is an intentional effort by the provost to provide space and resources to groups of faculty and staff to collaborate and design mechanisms addressing challenges and opportunities facing the university.

 {% include feature/image.html objectid="https://upload.wikimedia.org/wikipedia/commons/thumb/6/65/Portland_state_university_sign.jpg/1200px-Portland_state_university_sign.jpg?20160310231426)" width="50" alt="Portland State University campus sign" %}